Auroratide/auroratide.com/content/portfolio/castle-crew-conundrum/content.md

 * Brendan Phillips - Game Design and "Art"
 * Timothy Foster - Game Design and PROgramming (@tfAuroratide)
 * DuskRaven - Music and Sound Effects

+## How to Play

+Unfortunately, it looks like Scirra's site underwent a change and took our game with it.